-4) may include a <requested-pin-service> element set to the service information of the request PIN service(s).
+4) may include a <filter-info> element set to the filter information (e.g. the interesting area, the interesting type of PIN, etc).

 The PEAE-C shall send the generated HTTP POST request towards the PMAE-C according to IETF RFC 9110 [4].